Baby development milestones and stages come thick and fast in their first two years, here's what to expect.

 Baby development milestones

-Baby development milestones come thick and fast in the first two years and carry on right up to age 5.
+Baby development milestones, like learning to sleep through the night, come thick and fast in the first two years and carry on right up to age 5.
 There are three stages of baby development milestones;

 - Newborn - During the first month of life, newborns exhibit automatic responses to external stimuli Such as turning their head toward your hand if you stroke their cheek.
 Or clasp your finger when you place it in their hand.
 A newborn is able to see close-up objects and recognise certain smells.
 They also cry to indicate a need.